Buy Links – eBook

 “Everything okay here?”

 Both he and Donna turned to face a concerned Beth.
 Emily, her daughter, was gripping her hand tightly.
-Walking now and with as much sass as her Uncle Jack, Emily was a breath of fresh air in the room.
+Walking now and already with as much sass as her Uncle Jack, Emily was a breath of fresh air in the room.
 Donna immediately scooped her granddaughter up in her arms and squeezed her until she giggled uncontrollably.

 “Gramma, you coming?”